-Meissen jug with Kakiemon decor.
+Meissen jug with Kakiemon decoration.

 Meissen (Meissen)